Evaluation Approaches and Techniques Courses

 Participants will experience a range of policy evaluation methods to systematically investigate the effectiveness of policy interventions, implementation and processes, and to determine their merit, worth or value in terms of improving the social and economic conditions of different stakeholders.
 The course will differentiate evaluation from monitoring and address several barriers to effective policy evaluation including: goal specification and goal change, measurement, targets, efficiency and effectiveness, values, politics, increasing expectations.
 The course will present models from a range of policy domains.
 At the beginning of the 2-day course, participants will select a policy from their own work to apply and use as an example throughout the class.
 Participants will develop the components of a policy analysis and design a policy evaluation.

-Instructor: Dr. Gary T. Henry
+Instructor: Gary T. Henry, PhD

 Description: Policy evaluation and analysis produce evidence intended to influence policymaking.
 Just as there are many types of evaluation, policy analysis is conducted in different ways and for different purposes.
-One type of policy analysis–scientific policy analysis–has much in common with policy evaluation.
+One type of policy analysis – scientific policy analysis – has much in common with policy evaluation.
 Both usually involve an independent assessment of the social problem that is to be addressed through government action and an assessment of the costs and consequences of relevant policy alternatives.
 Another type of policy analysis is labeled professional and is intended to have more direct short-term influence on policy, often using data from previous evaluations and extrapolating results to a new setting.
 Advocacy policy analysis selectively uses data to make a case for pre-determined policy position.

 This course will explore the types of policy analysis and the types of evaluation that are most likely to be influential in the policy process.
 Participants will develop major components of a professional policy analysis and design a policy evaluation.
 In addition, the class will focus on the development of a communication strategy for a policy evaluation.

-Instructor: Dr. Doreen Cavanaugh
+Instructor: Doreen Cavanaugh, PhD

 Description: Worldwide financial crises challenge evaluators to examine efficiency as well as the effectiveness of the programs and interventions implemented to effect favorable systems change.
-This course puts systems change under a microscope by examining three essential infrastructure elements of successful program effort: collaboration, leadership and resource allocation; and, the methods used to evaluate them.
+This course puts systems change under a microscope by examining three essential infrastructure elements of successful program effort: collaboration, leadership and resource allocation, and the methods used to evaluate them.

 The need to do more with less has increased the value of and emphasis on maximizing performance and results.
 Improved collaboration across participating stakeholders is one potential way of achieving both program efficiency and effectiveness.
 Existing studies identify that groups form partnerships by engaging in four increasingly complex activities: networking, coordination of services or resources, cooperation and finally collaboration.
 This course discusses each of these activities, their similarities and differences, their contributions to project/program outcomes and methods for evaluating them.